test-orgn/remp/Campaign/README.md

 ## Newsletter Banner

 This banner type allows you to directly collect newsletter subscribers.
-It supports various types of communication with your newsletter backend API.

 In most cases you are going to need your own API proxy, since most newsletter APIs (including REMP CRM) make use of private tokens that should not be exposed to client.
 In case your newsletter API does not require such, you might not